Arctic Blast to Hit 240 Million People Across the U.S. With Freezing Temperatures and Weather Warnings

 The NWS forecasts “widespread record cold spreading from the Plains eastward toward the East Coast,” spreading across the eastern two thirds of the United States.
 The cold blast will last from Tuesday Nov.
 12 until Thursday Nov.
 14.

-Around 240 million people will face winter weather warmings, watches, and advisories.
+Around 240 million people will face winter weather warmings, watches, and advisories, according to CNN.

 The Midwest and parts of northern New England already experienced snow on Monday, brought on by the “arctic air mass,” per the Associated Press.